Merja Kyllönen

-Merja Kyllönen (born 25 January 1977) is a Finnish politician and Member of the European Parliament (MEP) from Finland.
+Merja Sinikka Kyllönen (born 25 January 1977) is a Finnish politician and Member of the European Parliament (MEP) from Finland.
 She is a member of the Left Alliance, part of The Left in the European Parliament – GUE/NGL.
 She was the Minister of Transport in Katainen Cabinet 2011–2014.
 From 2014 to 2019 she was a Member of the European Parliament (MEP), representing Finland.

 In 2018, Kyllönen was the candidate of the Left Alliance in the Finnish presidential election.
 In the election, Kyllönen placed seventh with 3 percent of the votes, while the incumbent president Sauli Niinistö went on to secure his second term with a majority of votes.

 Early career

 Merja Kyllönen graduated as a biomedical laboratory technician from the Oulu Polytechnic in Suomussalmi, Kainuu in 2000.
 While working as a laboratory officer and a technical assistant at a pharmacy, Kyllönen “continued her career in politics in the Council of the Kainuu region, among the representatives of Tradeka (2004–2011), and in the Parliament of Finland beginning in 2003.”
 She was serving at different capacities including “as a member of the Chancellery Commission and the Employment and Equality Committee.
 She was appointed to the executive board of the parliamentary group of the Left Alliance.”
 Kyllönen brought far-reaching reforms in the transport sector during her tenure as the Minister of Transport in the Katainen Cabinet.
 These include “a toll system favoring public transport and decreasing the alcohol level limit for driving under influence” and government resolution to convert the Helsinki-Malmi Airport into a residential area.